 - are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

-At East Borough, we recognise the importance of spoken language in pupils’ development across the whole curriculum – cognitively, socially and linguistically.
+At VIPS at East Borough, we recognise the importance of spoken language in pupils’ development across the whole curriculum – cognitively, socially and linguistically.
 We nurture the development of pupils’ confidence and competence in spoken language and listening skills by providing a range of opportunities for children to speak and listen for different purposes and audiences.
 The teaching of spoken language is underpinned throughout all other areas of the curriculum.

 We are a reading school and aim to instil a love of literature through widespread reading for enjoyment.
 We believe that it is every child’s right to learn to read and we hope that many children go beyond this and develop a love and passion for reading.
 Staff act as reading role-models and children have access to a wide range of quality texts both in the class libraries and the main school library.
 Through reading, pupils at East Borough have opportunities to develop culturally, emotionally, intellectually, socially and spiritually.
 Our reading teaching focuses on developing pupils’ competence in the two dimensions: